Introduction

 frequency that results in maximum agitation.
 Three gallon

-BetterBottle carboys are so light when filled with only about 1/4
+BetterBottle carboys are so light when filled only about 1/4

 full that they can be easily shaken in both hands.
 Placing a small,